 One surprising fact to Americans about Italian hospitals is

-the large numbers of visitors permitted in to see patients.
+the large number of visitors permitted in to see patients.
 During visiting hours, the wards will be

 crowded with people, all chattering away, some of whom may even have brought food for the

 patients.
-With family and friend relationships being as important as they are to the Italian,
+With family and friend relationships being as important as they are to the Italians,

 however, the presence of these visitors is therapy for Italians in a way it would not be for